equinor/ccs-scripts/docs/webviz/maps/agg-map.md

 ### Config file

-Config file are to be placed in `ert/input/config`
+Config file are to be placed in `ert/input/config` folder.
+Here is a template example:

-Template example:

 ~~~ yaml title="grid3d_aggregate_map.yml"
 {% include "./config-file-examples/aggregate-template.yml" %}